Raising Rates Without Riling Your Renters

 Raising rates can be scary - you don’t know how much business you’ll lose!
 But self storage operators have a few big benefits in this scenario.

 Number one, your tenant would have to do a whole lot of work to move out.
-Unless your rental rate increase strikes them as horribly unfair (or they simply can’t afford it) they have a strong incentive to stay.
+Unless your rental rate increase strikes them as particularly unfair (or they simply can’t afford it) they have a strong incentive to stay.

 Driving Demand Can be Tricky